 At first, a child may have cold symptoms, like a stuffy or runny nose and a fever.
-As the upper airways become inflamed and swollen, the child may become hoarse, with a harsh, barking cough.
-This loud cough often sounds like a seal barking.
+As the upper airways — the voice box (larynx) and windpipe (trachea)— become irritated and swollen, a child may become hoarse and have the barking cough.

 Symptoms of croup are often worse at night and when a child is upset or crying.

 The same viruses that cause the common cold also cause croup.
 Most often seen in the fall, croup can affect kids up to age 5.

 There are two types of croup, viral croup and spasmodic croup, both of which cause the barking cough.
 Most cases of croup are viral.

 Health care providers listen for the telltale cough and stridor.
 They''ll also ask if a child has had any recent illnesses that caused a fever, runny nose, and congestion; and if the child has a history of croup or upper airway problems.